 Just like any other service, the quality of the final product is directly proportional to your investment.
 If you’d rather not spend money on a copywriter then do it yourself, but understand that it will take time, practice and you’ll have to be very adaptable in order to come up with good-quality material.
 I for one, would much rather read an honest description written by a beginner than an impersonal, repetitive list.

 What it all boils down to

 Consumers look to your product images and descriptions in order to find the value of your product and justify its price.
 What you show them and what you tell them should convey what the product is, what it does, why it does it better than any other product, why they need it and how it will make their lives better.
 Nobody will ever spend money on something they don’t understand or perceive to be as valuable as its price tag.
-At best, they’ll look to fulfill their need somewhere else.
+At best, they’ll look to fulfil their need somewhere else.
 In either case, you’ve lost their business, not because your product wasn’t up to par but because your presentation of it was found wanting.